denodrivers/sqlite3/doc.md

 - `readonly: boolean` - Whether the statement is read-only.
 - `bindParameterCount: number` - The number of parameters the statement expects.

+You can use `enableInt64`, `enableParseJson`, `disableInt64`,
+`disableParseJson`, `defaultInt64`, `defaultParseJson` at statement level to override the behavior just for this statement and not whole database.
+Default falls back to database, not the default value for these options.

 ## Executing Statement

 To execute a statement, use the `run()` method.
 This method will execute the